top of page

 Step 5: Press and Trim

 Open each triangle and press the seam allowance towards the darker fabric (or whichever direction gives less bulk).
+Trim each HST to your desired unfinished size (4").

 Bright pink and brown patterned fabric squares arranged.
 Text guides assembly for a sewing project with steps on pressing and trimming.